zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 # Advanced Gateway features configuration

-As a system programmer who wants to configure advanced Gateway features of the API Mediation Layer, set the following parameters by modifying either:
+As a system programmer who wants to configure advanced Gateway features of the API Mediation Layer, set the following parameters by modifying either of the following files:

-- `<Zowe install directory>/components/api-mediation/bin/start.sh` file.
+- `<Zowe install directory>/components/api-mediation/bin/start.sh`
+- `<Zowe instance directory>/instance.env`

 The parameters begin with the `-D` prefix, similar to all the other parameters in the file.
-Zowe needs to be restarted for these changes to take effect.

-- `<Zowe instance directory>/instance.env` file.
-Zowe needs to be restarted for these changes to take effect.
+**Note:** Restart Zowe to apply changes to the parameter.

-Refer to the particular section for specific instruction.
+Refer to the particular section in this table fo contents for specific instructions.

   * [Prefer IP Address for API Layer services](#prefer-ip-address-for-api-layer-services)
   * [SAF as an Authentication provider](#saf-as-an-authentication-provider)